mibli/tools/README.md

 The script caches the new message list in `$XDG_CONFIG_HOME/mailcheck`

+### Mullvad selector

+Helps with selecting enabling and disabling WireGuard Mullvad configurations.
+Requires sudo to work, so read the source to be sure.

+Example usage:

+    mlvdsel             # interactive
+    mlvdsel -r          # select random country and server mlvdsel -c ro -s 4  # select server 4 in Romania

 ### Print Screen (prtscn)

 Wrapper around several methods of taking screenshots.
 Mostly for tiled window manager use.